Google Workspace Integration

 Enter your unique Google Workspace or Cloud customer ID.
 Note - You can find this ID in your Admin console: Account > Account settings > Profile

-Enter the user principal name of the Google Workspace administrator account that the service account is impersonating
+Enter the email Google Workspace admin user that the service account is impersonating

-Upload the JSON key file created for the service account in the step 8 of the Google Cloud (GCP) - Detailed Configuration Steps section above
+Upload the JSON key file created for the GCP service account.

 Test the Configuration